chambln/pandoc-rss/README.md

 At minimum, your metadata should include `date`, `description`, and `title`.
-Make sure the `date` variable can be correctly interpretted by date(1)---the script transforms it into the standard RSS-compatible format.
+Make sure the `date` variable can be correctly interpretted by date(1)—the script transforms it into the standard RSS-compatible format.

 ### Example

-Here's one way to use this tool.
-Let's say you have two Markdown files and the the top and bottom of your RSS XML file:
+Here’s one way to use this tool.
+Let’s say you have two Markdown files and the the top and bottom of your RSS XML file:

     $ ls